shinanDev/shinan.github.io/README.md

-# 👾 shinan.github.io

-**Welcome to my digital playground.**
-I'm Philipp – a former IT system-engineer on a mission to become a Developer.

----
+# shinanDev — Automation.
+Ethical AI.

+Built like the site: dark, matte, and precise.

 ## About me

-I bring over 10 years of experience in IT infrastructure and support.
-In 2025, I made a bold decision to shift my focus toward application development with a strong emphasis on AI, LLMs, and ethical tech.

-Currently:
-- Retraining as an Application Developer (BBQ Hamburg)
-- Learning Fullstack Development
-- First Flask App (Event Management Tool)

----
+11+ years in IT infrastructure, now channeling that rigor into AI, automation, and modern web development.

 ## What this page is

-This GitHub Page serves as a **public lab notebook** and **portfolio space**:
-- Mini-projects, experiments, software development
-- Learning Tracker
-- Interactive demos (coming soon)
-- Notes & resources from my AI learning journey

----
+A lab notebook and portfolio hybrid—shipping experiments, documenting learnings, and keeping a transparent trail of the work.

-## Tech Stack I'm exploring
+## Tech stack

-- `Python`, `HTML/CSS`, `JavaScript`
-- `LLMs`, `OpenAI`, `Anthropic`, `LangChain`
-- `PyTorch`, `HuggingFace`, `GitHub Copilot`
-- `Prompt Engineering` & `Research Workflows`

----
+- Languages: Python, TypeScript/JavaScript, Bash
+- AI tools: OpenAI APIs, LangChain, prompt engineering toolkits, evaluation harnesses
+- Infrastructure: Linux-first, containerized services, CI/CD, observability, networking fundamentals

+## Connect
+Let’s collaborate on ethical, reliable systems.
+LinkedIn: [linkedin.com/in/shinandev](https://www.linkedin.com/in/shinandev)

-## 💬 Let's connect
+## Closing

-If you're working in AI, ethics, NLP, or building the future of human-machine interaction —
-**I'd love to connect.**

-Find me on [LinkedIn](https://www.linkedin.com/in/philipp-prinzen-46a51a166/) or keep watching this space.

----

-> “We’re not just building AI.
-We’re building the future we’ll have to live in.”
+“We’re not just building AI — we’re building the future we’ll have to live in.”